syncfusion-content/flutter-docs/Flutter/funnel-chart/overview.md

 ## Key Features

-* It supports [`Funnel Chart`](https://www.syncfusion.com/flutter-widgets/flutter-charts/chart-types/funnel-chart) chart series and it is more user friendly and has greater UI visualization.
+* It supports [`Funnel`](https://www.syncfusion.com/flutter-widgets/flutter-charts/chart-types/funnel-chart) chart series and it is more user friendly and has greater UI visualization.

 * The end-user experience is greatly enhanced by including the user interaction features such as callbacks, selection, tooltip, and explode in chart.